cefnoram/siger/intro.rst

    Our presentation is optimized and must be viewed in full screen mode.
 So, click the above link and "save as" to your local computer.
 Next, open the PDF file, in Adobe full screen mode, and enjoy.

+.. rubric:: Footnotes

+.. [#footnote1] There are other definitions but this is the definition of an SOP that I prefer.